Heist (2015 film): Plot

 With the wounded thief suffering blood loss Vaughn calls Marconi, who boards the bus from a SWAT truck with a medical emergency kit.
 He hands the vet student a syringe with 'pain meds' and the wounded thief dies.
 Marconi gets a call from Pope and tosses the phone to Vaughn, revealing Marconi's affiliation with Pope.
-Marconi is thrown from the bus and a SWAT team attacks the bus, popping a tire, causing it to crash near a bridge.
+Marconi is thrown from the bus dressed in a beaver costume taken from another passenger and a SWAT team attacks the bus, popping a tire, causing it to crash near a bridge.

 With police surrounding the bus, Cox holds Bernie hostage.
 Vaughn shoots Cox, saving Bernie.
 Vaughn receives a call from his daughter saying that she is okay and Bajos tells him she knows about the hospital bills.
-Vaughn negotiates with Marconi the release of all the hostages except one and, once the tire is repaired, the bus departs.
-The police authorities follow the bus, but Vaughn escapes with the money in a police car.
+Following an idea of Bernie’s, Vaughn negotiates with Marconi the release of all the hostages except one and, once the tire is repaired, the bus departs.
+The police authorities follow the bus, but it is a decoy and Vaughn escapes with the money in a police car.

 Vaughn arrives at Jono's, but finds him shot dead.
 Dog knocks him out with a shot of rock salt.
 Back on the bus, they are joined by Pope and Marconi, though Pope kills Marconi as Dog pours gasoline over Vaughn.
 Pope gloats that Vaughn did not make it to the hospital by 7pm with the money.
-However, Pauline is Vaughn's sister, and hid $300,000 under her shirt by pretending to be pregnant.
+However, Vaughn reveals that Pauline is Vaughn's sister, and Vaughn had slipped the $300,000 in her bag earlier.
 She pays the hospital bill.
 Bajos deduces what Pauline is doing but does not stop her.

 Pope shoots Dog dead before he can light up Vaughn.
 Pope loosens Vaughn's ropes and tells him his mother had a saying about people on their deathbed speaking of regrets.
 He hands a grateful Vaughn the keys to his Rolls-Royce car, which is parked outside, so he can go visit his daughter.
 Pope waits on the bus as the police arrive.